Connected2FiberTeam/cb-actions-slack/README.md

 This action has the following inputs:

-- `webhook`: This is the Slack webhook URL to which the notification will be sent.
-This is required.
 - `title`: This is the title of the message.
 This is required.
 - `text`: This is the text of the message.
 This is required.
 - `color`: This is the color of the message.
 This is required.